William Blake: Religious views

 He did not hold with the doctrine of God as Lord, an entity separate from and superior to mankind; this is shown clearly in his words about Jesus Christ: "He is the only God ... and so am I, and so are you."
 A telling phrase in The Marriage of Heaven and Hell is "men forgot that All deities reside in the human breast".

 Enlightenment philosophy

 Blake had a complex relationship with Enlightenment philosophy.
 His championing of the imagination as the most important element of human existence ran contrary to Enlightenment ideals of rationalism and empiricism.
 Due to his visionary religious beliefs, he opposed the Newtonian view of the universe.
 This mindset is reflected in an excerpt from Blake's Jerusalem:

-Blake's Newton (1795) demonstrates his opposition to the "single-vision" of scientific materialism: Newton fixes his eye on a pair of compasses (recalling Proverbs 8:27, an important passage for Milton) to write upon a scroll that seems to project from his own head.
+Blake's Newton (1795) demonstrates his opposition to the "single-vision" of scientific materialism: Newton fixes his eye on a pair of compasses (recalling Proverbs 8:27, an important passage for John Milton) to write upon a scroll that seems to project from his own head.